As-Sawiya

 As-Sawiya (الساويه) is a Palestinian town in the Nablus Governorate of the State of Palestine, in the northern West Bank, located 18 kilometers south of Nablus.
-According to the Palestinian Central Bureau of Statistics (PCBS), the town had a population of 2,301 inhabitants in mid-year 2006.
+According to the Palestinian Central Bureau of Statistics (PCBS), the town had a population of 2,761 inhabitants in 2017.

 Location

-As-Sawiya is located 15km south of Nablus.
+As-Sawiya is 15 km south of Nablus.
 It is bordered by Talfit and Qaryut to the east, Al-Lubban ash-Sharqiya to the south, Iskaka and Al Lubban ash Sharqiya to the west, and Yatma, Qabalan and Yasuf to the north.

 History

 At the village site, sherds from IA II (8th and 7th century BCE), the Persian or the early Hellenistic period, Crusader era/ Ayyubid dynasty, Mamluk and early Ottoman era have been found.

 In the 12th and 13th centuries, during the Crusader era, As-Sawiya was inhabited by Muslims, according to Ḍiyāʼ al-Dīn.
 He also noted that followers of Ibn Qudamah lived here.
+Syrian historian Al-Yunini mentions the village in the context of the 13th-century Mongol invasion.

 Ottoman era

 As-Sawiya was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 it appeared in the tax registers as being in the Nahiya of Jabal Qubal of the Liwa of Nablus.
 It had a population of 40 households and 2 bachelors, all Muslim.
 They paid a fixed tax-rate of 33.3% on agricultural products, including wheat, barley, summer crops, olive trees, occasional revenues, goats and beehives; a total of 8,610 akçe.
 All of the revenue went to a Waqf.

+In the 18th and 19th centuries the village formed part of the highland region known as Jūrat ‘Amra or Bilād Jammā‘īn.
+Situated between Dayr Ghassāna in the south and the present Route 5 in the north, and between Majdal Yābā in the west and Jammā‘īn, Mardā and Kifl Ḥāris in the east, this area served, according to historian Roy Marom, "as a buffer zone between the political-economic-social units of the Jerusalem and the Nablus regions.
+On the political level, it suffered from instability due to the migration of the Bedouin tribes and the constant competition among local clans for the right to collect taxes on behalf of the Ottoman authorities."

 In 1838 Robinson noted As-Sawiya being situated on a hill, located in the Jurat Merda district, south of Nablus.

 In 1870 Victor Guérin found that it had three hundred inhabitants, and that the villagers had a mosque.

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Jamma'in al-Thani, subordinate to Nablus.

-In 1882, the PEF’s Survey of Western Palestine described Sawiya as "a little village on a hill overhanging the road."
+In 1882, the PEF's Survey of Western Palestine described Sawiya as "a little village on a hill overhanging the road."